-Good data is more important than big data in the development of digital biomarkers.
-Big data is often sold as the solution to all digital data analyses and touted to revolutionize healthcare in the coming years.
+Good data is more important than big data in developing digital biomarkers.
+Big data is often sold as the solution to all digital data analyses and is touted to revolutionize healthcare in the coming years.
 However, the problem with a superabundance of data is that digital biomarker development becomes a fishing expedition, and the catch may not be relevant to the question.
-Without a hypothesis (often the case in biomarker development with big data), accurate results may be too low to use in a clinical trial, or even worse, divergent with no findings.
+Without a hypothesis (often the case in biomarker development with big data), accurate results may be too low to use in a clinical trial or, even worse, divergent with no findings.

-That said, big data does have its place in the improvement of biomarker algorithms and the results that advance the accuracy and repeatability of the endpoint.
+That said, big data does have its place in improving biomarker algorithms and the results that advance the accuracy and repeatability of the endpoint.
 In this article, we will explain why good data is required to ensure validated digital biomarkers for clinical trials and provide examples of how we ensure “good” data is obtained from wearable sensors.

 There are three essential elements of good data within the biomarker development framework.